HarshitGupta77/GIIS-Hackathon-2024/README.md

 All webpages are designed with an interactive animation background to create an immersive experience.
 Each subpage includes easy navigation links back to the main page, ensuring seamless user experience.

+---

+**Get Started**: [Explore the Carbon Footprint Calculator](#) | [Visit the Elements of Life Website](#)

+**Contributions and feedback are welcome!**

 ## 👥 Our Team

 This project was developed by our dedicated team, **Byte Club**, consisting of three enthusiastic members who are passionate about addressing climate change and promoting environmental sustainability.

 Join us in making a positive impact on our planet by understanding and managing our carbon footprints! 🌱

----

-**Get Started**: [Explore the Carbon Footprint Calculator](#) | [Visit the Elements of Life Website](#)

-**Contributions and feedback are welcome!**

-By **ByteClub**:
+### Team ByteClub:

 - Harshit Gupta
 - Dhruv Nambiar
 - Yash Bansal